Popular: Combe Martin History | Hunting the Earl of Rone | Silver Mining | Combe Martin Museum | Local Map |

 Asser also noted that the arx Cynwit could only be approached from the eastern side, matching the geographical features of Countisbury Hill.
 Asser’s detailed account implies that he visited the battle site at Cynwit.
 Furthermore, the Welsh would have had a long-standing familiarity with Countisbury.

-Anglo-Saxon King's Thegns
+The Anglo-Saxon King's Thanes

 Thus far, we have left out one important piece of information from Asser's account of Cynwit.
 One translation of the Life states the King's thanes [thegns or lords] had shut themselves up for safety.
 Another version provided by Fordham University describes them as the King's followers.

 Before the Normans conquered England in 1066, thanes were lords or free followers ranked similar to a feudal baron and knight after the Conquest.
-Wealthier thegns would also have maintained their own household troops.
+Wealthier thanes would also have maintained their own household troops.

 Thanes were aristocrats who owned substantial land in one or more counties in Anglo-Saxon England.
 The word thane, ranking below noble ealdormen, appears in the laws before King Aethelstan died in 939.